-Carclew, in partnership with the City of Adelaide, presents the Emerging Curator Program, offering three young arts practitioners the opportunity to curate visual art projects within Council locations.
+Carclew, in partnership with the City of Adelaide, presented the Emerging Curator Program, which offered three young arts practitioners the opportunity to curate visual art projects within Council locations.

 Chiranjika (ChiChi) Grasby

-Curator, emerging visual artist and tattooist Chiranjika (ChiChi) Grasby is currently completing her final year of a Bachelor of Visual Art at Adelaide Central School of Art.
+During the program curator, emerging visual artist and tattooist Chiranjika (ChiChi) Grasby was undergoing her final year of a Bachelor of Visual Art at Adelaide Central School of Art.
 Having explored the intersections and experiences of mixed race individuals in contemporary Australia through a curated Urban Cow Studio exhibition, ChiChi has gone on to exhibit and curate across multiple artist-run initiatives including Sister and Garage Gallery, with a focus on highlighting marginalised identities.
-ChiChi recently completed an internship at the Flinders University Art Museum, and further developed her skills as co-President of the Student Exhibition Program.
+ChiChi completed an internship at the Flinders University Art Museum, and further developed her skills as co-President of the Student Exhibition Program.

 Jack McBride’s interest in art curation and museum studies was sparked when chosen as an exhibiting artist in the Emerging Curators program as part of the 2018 SALA (South Australian Living Artists) Festival.
-Recently announced as Carclew 2019 Curator in Residence, Jack is simultaneously developing his own visual arts practice, completing his final year of a Bachelor Degree in Contemporary Arts and working with corporate and community clients in his recently announced role as a Carclew Creative Consultant.
-Jack brings a depth and diversity in perspective to his emerging curatorial practice and will be showcasing multiple exhibitions throughout the Adelaide CBD as part of the programs he is involved in this year.
+As Carclew’s 2019 Curator in Residence, Jack simultaneously developed his own visual arts practice, completed his final year of a Bachelor Degree in Contemporary Arts and worked with corporate and community clients in his role as a Carclew Creative Consultant.
+Jack brought a depth and diversity in perspective to his emerging curatorial practice and will be showcasing multiple exhibitions throughout the Adelaide CBD.

-The Emerging Curator Program will support professional pathways and provide vital practical experience by programming exhibitions.
+The Emerging Curator Program supported professional pathways and provided vital practical experience by programming exhibitions.